AdobeDocs/experience-platform.en/help/destinations/catalog/social/tiktok.md

 ## Prerequisites {#prerequisites}

-Before sending data to your TikTok Ads Manager account, you will need to give Adobe Experience Platform permission to access your Ad Account for 'Audience Management'.
-This permission can be provided by entering your advertiser ID in Adobe and following redirect to grant the permission.
-More instructions can be found on the [TikTok API documentation](https://ads.tiktok.com/marketing_api/docs?id=1738373141733378).
+Before sending data to your [!DNL TikTok Ads Manager] account, you will need to give Adobe Experience Platform permission to access your Ad Account for `Audience Management`.
+This permission can be provided by entering your advertiser ID in Experience Platform and following the redirect to grant the permission.
+You can find more instructions can be found in the [TikTok API documentation](https://ads.tiktok.com/marketing_api/docs?id=1738373141733378).

 ## Supported identities {#supported-identities}